Tarek El Shennawi

 He has made calls for reform of the old-fashioned censorship regulations that disallow cinema and TV to impersonate the prophets.
 These regulations were made in 1926 when Youssef Wahbi desired to make a film depicting prophet Muhammad which was disallowed by Al-Azhar.

+In 2022, it was announced that Tarek El-Shennawi would be honoured during the fourth edition of the Al-Ain Film Festival.